James II of England: Return to exile, death and legacy

 In France, James was allowed to live in the royal château of Saint-Germain-en-Laye.
 James's wife and some of his supporters fled with him, including the Earl of Melfort; most, but not all, were Roman Catholic.
 In 1692, James's last child, Louisa Maria Teresa, was born.
-Some supporters in England attempted to assassinate William III and II to restore James to the throne in 1696, but the plot failed and the backlash made James's cause less popular.
-In the same year, Louis XIV offered to have James elected King of Poland.
+Some supporters in England attempted to assassinate William III and II to restore James to the throne in 1696, but the plot failed and the backlash made James's cause less popular, though he never supported it himself.
+In the same year, Louis XIV offered to have James elected as King of Poland.
 James rejected the offer, fearing that accepting the Polish crown might (in the minds of the English people) disqualify him from being King of England.
 After Louis concluded peace with William in 1697, he ceased to offer much assistance to James.

 During his last years, James lived as an austere penitent.
 He wrote a memorandum for his son advising him on how to govern England, specifying that Catholics should possess one Secretary of State, one Commissioner of the Treasury, the Secretary at War, with the majority of the officers in the army.

-James died aged 67 of a brain haemorrhage on 16 September 1701 at Saint-Germain-en-Laye.
-James's heart was placed in a silver-gilt locket and given to the convent at Chaillot, and his brain was placed in a lead casket and given to the Scots College in Paris.
-His entrails were placed in two gilt urns and sent to the parish church of Saint-Germain-en-Laye and the English Jesuit college at Saint-Omer, while the flesh from his right arm was given to the English Augustinian nuns of Paris.
+James died on 16 September 1701 of a brain haemorrhage at Saint-Germain-en-Laye, aged 67.
+Against his wishes, his heart was placed in a silver-gilt locket and given to the convent at Chaillot, while his brain was placed in a lead casket and given to the Scots College in Paris.
+His entrails were divided between two gilt urns, sent to the parish church of Saint-Germain-en-Laye and the English Jesuit college at Saint-Omer, and the flesh from his right arm was given to the English Augustinian nuns of Paris.